The Limited Edition Slash Gibson Firebird

 • Active EQ – No

-The Slash Firebird has the same wiring for each pickup as a Les Paul on the Master Volume and Tone.
+The Slash Firebird has the same pickup wiring as a Les Paul, with Master Volume and Tone controls.

-These APH-1/2 will clean up as you roll back on the volume but still respond as you would expect when you add gain, combined with a 3-way toggle switch, and you have an excellent combination of sounds.
+These APH-1/2 units will clean up as you roll back the volume, and they still respond as expected when you add gain.

 • Coil tap or split – No